 This has the same effect of curved leaves, preventing a clean break of water into the atmosphere from transpiration.
 Water molecules stick to these hairs, due to the adhesive attraction between the two structures.

-Less stomata across a plant means less opportunity for water to escape.
+Fewer stomata across a plant means less opportunity for water to escape.

 Varying species of xerophytes also possess other various evolutionary adaptations suited to their existence.
 Areas that lack a steady flow of rainfall house plants with roots are spread across the grounds’ surface, to absorb as much water as possible while they have the chance.

 Hydrophytes are plants that live their lives in an aquatic environment, and face different problems from xerophytes.
 They receive the oxygen they require from fluid-filled spaces that store oxygen for as and when it is in demand.
 One other problem (comparable to the wind) is the continuous water currents that barrage the exterior of the plant.
 In water, things weigh around two and a half times lighter than they would above ground.
-The plant must have a flexible nature to cope with the strains of this water current, and evolutionary adaptations in such hydrophytes has reduced the amount of xylem found in such plants.
+The plant must have a flexible nature to cope with the strains of this water current, and evolutionary adaptations in such hydrophytes have reduced the amount of xylem found in such plants.
 This is elementary as these plants, which are surrounded in water do not have to rely on the forces related to the transpiration as much as their above-ground counterparts.